 What social, community and residential care settings need to do now

-Currently there is no evidence of transmission of COVID-19 in the United Kingdom.
+Currently there is no evidence of transmission of COVID-19 in the United Kingdom (At the date of 27th February 2020).
 There is no need to do anything differently in any care setting at present.

 If any of your staff do become infected through travel to affected countries you will be contacted by your local Health Protection Team to take you through a risk assessment for your particular setting.

 You may find it helpful to know about your local health protection team in advance of any outbreak of disease.